 Visiting scholars may be nominated for residencies of one week (Katz Lectureship) or one quarter (Katz Professorship).
 Visiting scholars give a public Katz lecture as well as seminars for undergraduate and graduate students and faculty.

 Nominee should have excellent scholarly credentials and speaking abilities.
 Katz Lectures should appeal to a broad audience—faculty, students, and the general public.
 Visiting scholars' amplitude of thought, crossdisciplinary interests, and ability to contribute to ongoing programs and emerging areas at the graduate level are highly desirable.
 We encourage nominations of distinguished figures from non-western countries.

 Those nominating visiting Katz Lecturers or Professors are expected to participate in the Katz visit as faculty hosts and to assist the Simpson Center in planning the visit, including meals with other faculty, class visits, and community connections.

 Learn more about the Katz Distinguished Lecture Series.

-- Complete the proposal information form (UPDATE LINK), you will be prompted to upload your proposal at the end of the form.
+- Proposal Form.
+Complete the proposal information form (the form will be available during the fall funding round).
+You will be prompted to upload your proposal at the end of the form.

 We encourage applicants to meet with us before submitting a proposal.
-To schedule a meeting, contact Assistant Director Rachel Arteaga.
+To schedule a meeting, contact Associate Director Rachel Arteaga.